 - Continue hitting the endpoint and the site should change from

 Summary and next steps

 example_service to it.

 - Added two targets,

 mockbin.org, with equal weight to the Upstream.

-If you’re a Kong Enterprise user, go on to Managing Administrative Teams.
+If you have a Kong Konnect subscription, go on to Managing Administrative Teams.